 Effective treatment of psoriasis requires an individual trip for each patient.
-Taking into account the factors of the disease and patent's personal characteristics, the dermatologist selects the best methods and means for the implementation of therapy.
+Taking into account the factors of the disease and patent's personal characteristics, the dermatologist selects the proper methods and means for the implementation of therapy.
 It is recommended to follow the advice of a doctor, and remember that it is impossible to cure psoriasis, but you can control it.

 What should the diet of patients suffering from psoriasis include?